 In addition to the REP, SaskPower created several other engagement opportunities to share information with the public and gather input to inform the siting information.
 Our early engagement highlighted that different platforms were preferred for engaging and enabling community members to share with SaskPower.
-Since announcing that the Estevan and Elbow areas would be considered to potentially host a small modular reactor until April 2023, SaskPower has held:

-- Launched an online engagement hub saskpower.com/engage
+Since announcing that the Estevan and Elbow areas would be considered to potentially host a small modular reactor, SaskPower launched an online engagement hub saskpower.com/engage, participated in in-person events, and hosted many events including:

 - Virtual project briefings

 - Municipal Information sessions

 - A virtual open house

 - Online learning events

 - And participated in In-Person community events.

-What we heard through public engagement is share on saskpower.com/nuclear.
+What we heard through public engagement is shared on saskpower.com/nuclear.

-Along with project specific engagement, SaskPower is continuing to advance engaging on the Future Supply Plan.
-Nuclear being one supply option SaskPower is evaluating to continue to provide sustainable, reliable and cost-effective power beyond 2030.
+Nuclear is one supply option SaskPower is evaluating to continue to provide sustainable, reliable and cost-effective power beyond 2030.
+To advance the Future Supply Plan, SaskPower is hosting a variety of engagement activities in parallel to the SMR project specific events.
 Learn more about the Future Supply Plan - 2030 and Beyond (saskpower.com).